wobo-gavin/repo0312/UPGRADING.md

 ## Overarching changes:

-- Now required PHP 5.4 or greater.
+- Now requires PHP 5.4 or greater.
 - No longer requires cURL to send requests.
 - /* Replaced /* Replaced /* Replaced Guzzle */ */ */ no longer wraps every exception it throws.
 Only exceptions that are recoverable are now wrapped by /* Replaced /* Replaced /* Replaced Guzzle */ */ */.
 - Various namespaces have been removed or renamed.